xg405012/final_project/README.md

 # final_project

-This is my final project.
-However, I am not sure why my graphs are not shown in my markdown file.
+I modified my final project according to your comments.
+I uploaded two versions to my repo.
+HTML and Word.
-So I just uploaded them directly to this repo.
+For the HTML version, please type in https://cdn.rawgit.com/xg405012/final_project/34621bad/Final_Project_Xintong_Guan_new.html to get my project; for the Word, just click the raw version.
-Thanks!!!!!
+Thanks again for your comments on my project and thanks for teaching this course!!